New Health Management Service: Visualizing Health from Sleep

-This is a ranking of the sleep deviation scores of the 47 prefectures, based on the results of a survey of approximately 10,000 people nationwide.
+Here is the sleep deviation score ranking of 47 prefectures, based on the survey results of approximately 10,000 people nationwide.

-On the other hand, Miyagi Prefecture, which ranked last, did not stand out in terms of short sleep time, but had poor sleep habits, health status, and stress.
-It also had the highest number of people at risk of sleep apnea syndrome, a type of sleep disorder, in the prefecture nationwide.
+On the other hand, Miyagi Prefecture, which ranked last, did not notably stand out in terms of short sleep duration, but showed a negative trend in sleep habits, health status, and stress levels.
+It also had the highest number of people at risk of sleep apnea syndrome, one of the sleep disorders.

 TOP 3